LilyAms/RecSys/README.md

 In our data set :

-- a user (MyC member) is represented by a vector *X* of length *n_items* (number of MyC partners) with each coordinate being the number of times the user visited the partner.
+- a user (member) is represented by a vector *X* of length *n_items* (number of partners) with each coordinate being the number of times the user visited the partner.

-- an item (MyC partner) is represented by a vector *Y* of length *n_tags* with each coordinate a 1 if the item was tagged as such or 0 if not.
+- an item (partner) is represented by a vector *Y* of length *n_tags* with each coordinate a 1 if the item was tagged as such or 0 if not.

 We optimize the model to find new representations of *X* and *Y*, called *U* and *V* (of same smaller dimensionality *no_components*) such that the product *U.V* will be maximal if user *U* and item *V* are "compatible", and that we want to recommend the item *V* to user *U*.

-The embeddings *U* and *V* are based on both the interactions between users and items, and on the item features (the tags for the MyC partners).
+The embeddings *U* and *V* are based on both the interactions between users and items, and on the item features (the tags for the partners).
 Thus, a user will be recommended partners similar to partners he has previously interacted with, but also partners that users with a similar interaction profile visited.

-Since our model takes into account item features (i.e. MyC partner tags), a new partner can be recommended by the system (even if no member has had an interaction with it).
+Since our model takes into account item features (i.e. partner tags), a new partner can be recommended by the system (even if no member has had an interaction with it).
-However, our model does not take into account any user features (characteristics of the MyC members), so for a new member to be given a recommendation, the training data set must contain at least one interaction for the given member.
+However, our model does not take into account any user features (characteristics of the members), so for a new member to be given a recommendation, the training data set must contain at least one interaction for the given member.

 More details about how the system works can be found in the documentation here : https://making.lyst.com/lightfm/docs/index.html